Germany’s G7 presidency

 Which objectives will Germany be pursuing during its G7 presidency?

-Particular priority will be given to climate protection, tackling the coronavirus pandemic, and international cooperation in general.
+Focal points include climate protection, fighting the Covid pandemic and on principle international co-operation.
 “We will use our presidency to make this group of states a pioneer.
 A pioneer for a climate-neutral economy and a just world”, German Chancellor Olaf Scholz announced in his New Year’s address.
 Making reference to the climate crisis, the coronavirus pandemic and the “resilience of democracies”, Foreign Minister Annalena Baerbock had the following message for Germany’s presidency: “Act before it’s too late.”
+Just a few weeks later, on 24 February 2022, Russia launched its war of aggression against Ukraine.
+This has been shaping Germany’s G7 Presidency ever since.
+The seven states are standing solidly beside Ukraine and unanimously condemn the invasion of Russia’s neighbouring country under the orders of President Vladimir Putin.
+The G7 states reacted with an unprecedented package of sanctions and pledged financial and military support for Ukraine.

 Which states make up the G7?